 - up to £164.70 a week (1 child) or up to £282.36 a week (2 or more children) Childcare Grant

 - up to £1,669 per year Parents’ Learning Allowance

 - up to £2,925 per year Adult Dependants' Grant

-Child tax credits are claimed via ordering a tax credits claim form this can be done via GOV.UK.
+Child Tax Credits are claimed by ordering a tax credits claim form via GOV.UK.

 Residents of Wales, Scotland and Northern Ireland will need to apply for this support via your country’s student finance body (Student Finance Wales, Student Awards Agency Scotland or Student Finance NI).

 14 November 2018 - 16:00

 This event at Staffordshire University will give you the chance to ask education experts about your teacher training options and what it’s like to teach.